 Finally, in the 59th St / 6th Ave neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 15.6% of residents here.
 This is a higher proportion of walking commuters than we found in 97.3% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The 59th St / 6th Ave neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the 59th St / 6th Ave neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 15.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.6% of all neighborhoods in America.

 Did you know that the 59th St / 6th Ave neighborhood has more Asian and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 63.3% of this neighborhood's residents have Asian ancestry and 6.6% have Dominican ancestry.